maoiscat/mpv-osc-modern/README.md

 # mpv-osc-metro
 Yet another mpv osc script.

-metro.lua     -- osc script
+* metro.lua     --osc script

-metro-chs.lua -- the same script with texts in chinese
+* metro-chs.lua --the same script with texts in chinese

 # How to use

-copy either one of the .lua file into "~~/scripts/" folder, and remove other osc scripts.
+copy either one of the .lua file into "\~\~/scripts/" folder, and remove other osc scripts.

 mpv.conf